cline-pk/Convert-1-Stream-Database-to-XUI-One-Migration/1-Stream Panel Database Migration.md

-# 1-Stream Database Migration Service
+# 1-Stream Panel Database Migration Service

 ![Database Migration](https://img.shields.io/badge/Status-Active-brightgreen)
 ![License](https://img.shields.io/badge/License-MIT-blue)

-**We will Manually migrate your 1-Stream database to Xtream-Masters, Xui one, streamcreed, nxt, xtream ui or any other panel with precision.**
+**We will Manually migrate your 1-Stream Panel database to Xtream-Masters, Xui one, streamcreed, nxt, xtream ui or any other panel with precision.**
 This repository provides documentation, progress tracking, and support for migrating complex PostgreSQL databases to Xtream-Masters, Xui one, streamcreed, nxt, xtream ui MySQL structure.

 ---